Pharmacy Residency Program

 Infectious Diseases/Anemia Services:

-Pharmacists work under collaborative practice protocol with Desert Aids Project as a Federally Qualified Health Center to provide screening, education and active management of patients who are selected for antiviral therapy.
+Pharmacists work under collaborative practice protocol at the Hepatitis C clinic to provide screening, education and active management of patients who are selected for antiviral therapy.
 Pharmacists also process referrals for infectious disease, anemia, and IV antibiotics.

 Diabetes Disease Management Program:

 The goal of this program is to provide patient education and disease management to those who have been referred by their PCP with criteria of uncontrolled diabetes with A1C>8.9%, those diabetics with utilization for hypo or hyperglycemia, any diabetic wounds (regardless of A1c), or those perceived to be at risk for utilization.

 If there is a need to triage to endocrinologist, pharmacist will refer internally for higher level of care.

 Antibiotic Stewardship Program:

 This program was developed in collaboration with an infectious disease physician to ensure optimal use of antibiotics for DOHC members.
 The purpose of the program is to prevent the development of antibiotic resistance and ensures patients receive optimal and appropriate therapy for their specific indications.